 Norwich Row House

-The “Norwich Rowhouses,” a group of 19th century multi-family wood frame and brick buildings in Norwich that housed workers for the nearby Falls Company textile mill, was the first Easement donated in perpetuity to PCT in 1983.
+The “Norwich Rowhouses,” a group of 19th century multi-family wood frame and brick buildings in Norwich that housed workers for the nearby Falls Company textile mill, was the first easement donated in perpetuity to PCT in 1983.
 The easement was donated in conjunction with the rehab using historic Federal historic tax credits.
 Today they continue to be well preserved as condos.

 Dollhopf Anderson house, New Haven